Honors and Awards

 Life Member, American Accounting Association

 Gary Giroux, Ph.D., CPA, Professor Emeritus at Texas A&M University, where he was Shelton Professor of Accounting, before retiring after 36 years.
-Gary is a writer focusing on accounting, finance and history, with a detour through food and cooking history.
+Gary was a writer focusing on accounting, finance and history, with a detour through food and cooking history.
 He now produces a YouTube channel with his wife Naomi called Food History & Mystery, with a companion book in process.
 Gary is also a blogger with Median Voter Guy, focusing on politics from the center, based on his frustration with being a political moderate in a dysfunctional political world.
 Many of the blogs are book reviews that are mainly relevant to politics and society.

 Gary wrote or co-authored 10 books, plus 100 or so academic and professional articles including in Accounting Review, Journal of Accounting Research, Accounting, Organizations and Society, Audit: a Journal of Practice and Theory, and Journal of Accounting and Public Policy.
 His book Accounting History and the Rise of Civilization won the 2018 Barbara Merino Award for Excellence in History from the Academy of Accounting Historians.
 Gary's most recent book (co-authored with his wife Naomi) is Primordial Soup and Other Ancient Recipes: A History of Food From Cruel Gruel to Delectile Disfunction.

-Hobbies include birding, golf, stamp collecting and reading.
+Hobbies include birding, golf (but bad shoulder), stamp collecting and reading.
 Scuba diving was in the distant past.
 He hopes to do more travel.
 He and his wife Naomi plan to show their granddaughter Haylee as much of the world as possible.

 Arizona State University, BS in accounting, minor in economics; graduate work in economics

-Government policy and government accounting issues.
-These include public choice models and empirical testing, auditing quality and fee models, power conflict, local government field studies, executive compensation, and measures of governmental professionalism.
+Political blog: government policy and government accounting issues.
+These include public choice models and empirical testing, power conflict, executive compensation, and measures of governmental professionalism.

 UTEP, MS in economics